kkevinm/iTunes-Discord-RP/README.md

 * Unit tests.
 * Spotify integration (easy but rather useless).
 * Command line only interface.
+* Allow customization of the rich presence elements.
+* Make it a menu bar app for MacOS.

 ## Acknowledgements
 * [DiscordIPC](https://github.com/jagrosh/DiscordIPC) by @jagrosh.